Start on a Seattle, Washington map view, raise the water, and use the default 3.0m setup as a fast visual baseline.

 Loading destination terrain...

-Flood Risk
+Flood edge

 1.0m

-Seattle flood map and elevation view
+Seattle flood toy and water map

-Use this Seattle, Washington flood map to inspect Puget Sound, Elliott Bay, and low shoreline areas around downtown and the Duwamish corridor.
+Use this Seattle, Washington flood toy to inspect Puget Sound, Elliott Bay, and low shoreline areas around downtown and the Duwamish corridor.
 The page opens directly on Seattle instead of making you pan from the national view.

 What you can do